 Griswold not marked "Erie, PA, USA" or "Erie, PA".

-Pieces not marked Erie were made after Griswold was acquired by Wagner.
-The small logo pieces also marked "Made In USA", appear to be from altered late-era Wagner patterns, and were made in the Wagner plant in Ohio.
+Pieces not marked Erie were made after Griswold was acquired by the company who had already aquired Wagner.
+Small block logo pieces also marked "Made In USA", appear to be from altered late-era Wagner patterns, and were made in the Wagner plant in Ohio.

 Martha Stewart Everyday.
 Sold by KMart.
 Made in China, it's not a good thing.